Dovre Line: General description and short history

-Compared to the Røros Line, the Dovre Line takes a more westerly course running through the town of Lillehammer and over the mountainous stretches of Dovre, before merging with the Røros Line again at Støren.
+Compared to the Røros Line, the Dovre Line takes a more westerly course running through the town of Lillehammer and over the mountainous stretches of Dovre Municipality, before merging with the Røros Line again at Støren.
 There is one branch line, the Rauma Line which leaves the Dovre Line at Dombås.

-To avoid the fairly regular river flooding on the railway line along the river Gaula, the Gulfoss Tunnel was completed in 1918 in the Hovin area of Melhus in what is now Trøndelag county.
+To avoid the fairly regular river flooding on the railway line along the river Gaula, the Gulfoss Tunnel was completed in 1918 in the Hovin area of Melhus Municipality in what is now Trøndelag county.

+On 14 August 2023, the line was severed when the Randklev Bridge, which crosses the Lågen River in Ringebu, slid into the river.
+The river was swallowed by floodwater, a result of Storm Hans.
+The bridge was 172m in length and was opened in 1957.
+It had been closed when the collapse occurred.
+An adjacent road bridge, which is a former railway bridge, was not affected by the floodwater, but it has been closed as a precautionary measure.
+The bridge was repaired, and reopened 20 May 2024.

+The line was cut off again on 21 January 2025, due to the bridge south of Otta Station being closed off due to heavy ice accumulation around its foundations that weakened them.
+As of early February 2025 the line is not scheduled to resume services until mid-April 2025.

 Service

 The Norwegian State Railways used to be the sole operator of passenger services on the Dovre Line.
 Since June 2020, the service is operated by SJ Norge under the brand "SJ Nord".
-In each direction they are four express trains between Oslo and Trondheim, of which two daily departures with the tilting Class 73 units, offering travel times down to 6:37, with departures in the morning and afternoon.
+In each direction they are four express trains between Oslo and Trondheim, of which two daily departures with the tilting Class 73 units, offering travel times down to 6 hours 37 minutes for an average of 80 km/h (50mph), with departures in the morning and afternoon.
 There is also a locomotive-hauled afternoon train and a night train with sleeper cars.
 In addition there is a morning service from Dombås to Oslo.
 At Dombås there is correspondence with Møre og Romsdal via the Rauma Line.

 The southern part of the line has hourly departures with regional trains from Lillehammer to Oslo operated by Vy.
 In the northern end, the Dovre Line is served by the Trøndelag Commuter Rail.